-FORM 10-Q ☑ QUARTERLY REPORT PURSUANT TO O SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 quarterly period ended November 30, 2023 or ☐ TRANSITION REPORT PURSUANT T O SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 For the transi tion period from to Commission File Number: 001-35992 Or acle Corporation ct name of registrant as specified in its charter) Delaware 54-2185193 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 2300 Oracle Way Austin, Texas 78741 (Address of principal executive offices) (Zip Code) (Part) (737) 867-1000 strant's telephone number, including area code) s registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share ORCL New York Stock Exchange 3.125% senior notes due July 2025 New York Stock Exchange Indicate by check mark whether the registrant (1) has filed all reports required such shorter period that the registrant was required to file such reports Indicate by check mark whether the registrant has submitted electronical chapter) during the preceding 12 months (or for such shorter period that t Indicate by check mark whether the registrant is a large accelerated filer, the definitions of "large accelerated filer," "accelerated filer," "smaller reports the definitions of the definition of the definitio Large accelerated filer ⊠ Accelerated filer Non-accelerated filer $\ \square$ Smaller reporting company $\ \square$ Emerging growth company $\ \square$ If an emerging growth company, indicate by check mark if the registrant h standards provided pursuant to Section 13(a) of the Exchange Act. $\hfill\Box$ has elected not to use the extended transition pe eriod for complying with any new or revised financial accounting Indicate by check mark whether the registrant is a shell company (as defin ed in Rule 12b-2 of the Exchange Act).
-Yes $\ \Box$ No 🗵 The number of shares of registrant's common stock outstanding as of Dece ember 7, 2023 was: 2,748,922,000.
-1
+FORM 10-Q NT TO SECTION 13 OR 15(d) OF THE SECURITIED THE Quarterly period ended November 30, 2024 ES EXCHANGE ACT OF 1934 or ANT TO SECTION 13 OR 15(d) OF THE SECURITI transition period from to Commission File Number: 001-35992 ES EXCHANGE ACT OF 1934 Oracle Corporation (Exact name of registrant as specified in its charter) Delaware 54-2185193 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 2300 Oracle Way Austin, Texas 78741 (Address of principal executive offices) (Zip Code) (737) 867-1000 (Registrant's telephone number, including area code) ecurities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share 3.125% senior notes due July 2025 ORCL - New York Stock Exchange New York Stock Exchange ndicate by check mark whether the registrant (1) has filed all repor or such shorter period that the registrant was required to file such , , , , , , , , , , , , , , , , , , , , ndicate by check mark whether the registrant has submitted elect chapter) during the preceding 12 months (or for such shorter period ndicate by check mark whether the registrant is a large accelerate he definitions of "large accelerated filer," "accelerated filer," "small Large accelerated filer ☑ Non-accelerated filer ☐ Accelerated filer □ aller reporting company □ erging growth company □ f an emerging growth company, indicate by check mark if the regis tandards provided pursuant to Section 13(a) of the Exchange Act. , , ~ ndicate by check mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Exchange Act).
+Yes $\; \square \;$ No $\; \mid \;$ X

-ORACLE CORPORATION

-FORM 10-Q QUARTERLY REPORT
+ORACLE CORPORATION FORM 10-Q QUARTERLY REPORT